phylum-dev/cli/docs/command_line_tool/phylum_extension_run.md

 ### Details

-The extension will be run without it having been installed first.
+The extension will be run without prior installation.

 The first set of options are for the `run` command.
 The second set of options are for the extension.